 When access-controlled egress is building code required, please use model ERG-IBC CrossingGard Grilles.

 Product solutions to meet exact performance needs.
-300,000 Cycle Life Extreme™ Service Doors have been tested and proven to meet the level of performance required.
+100,000 Cycle Life Service Doors have been tested and proven to meet the level of performance required.

 - Features: Curtain standard is galvanized steel.
 Steel guides.
 Safety limit switches mounted to guides.
-3 Phase Cornell SG Operator.
-Spingless shaft design with safety stop-lock bearings.
+3 Phase Cornell SG operator.
+100,000 cycle springs with greasable bearings.

 - Size Limits: 26'W x 14'H max.